Ricardo Trigueño

-Ricardo Alberto Trigueño Foster (born 17 April 1980) is a Guatemalan football goalkeeper who currently plays for Zacapa in the Primera División de Ascenso.
+Ricardo Alberto Trigueño Foster (born 17 April 1980) is a Guatemalan former professional footballer who played as a goalkeeper.

 Club career

 Trigueño started his career at Aurora before moving to Suchitepéquez, who he left after only one season.
 After joining Marquense in 2005 he joined Petapa in 2007.
 In late 2009, Marquense appealed to CAS since they argued they still owned his sporting rights.